-MedStar Health has a team of orthopedic specialists dedicated to helping you regain the functionality of your shoulder and perform a full range of motion.
-Whether acute (from an injury) or chronic (due to long-term overuse), shoulder pain can be very debilitating.
-Many conditions affecting the shoulder can be treated non-surgically; however, shoulder surgery is an excellent option for those who have experienced a serious problem and need to regain mobility.
+MedStar Health has a team of orthopedic specialists dedicated to helping you address your shoulder pain regain the functionality of your shoulder and perform a full range of motion.
+Whether acute (from an injury) or chronic (due to long-term overuse), this pain can be very debilitating.
+Many conditions affecting the shoulder can be treated non-surgically; however, surgery is an excellent option for those who have experienced a serious problem and need to regain mobility.

 Conditions Related to Shoulder Pain

 The shoulder is a complex joint built to allow movement in many directions: forward, backward, around in a circle, and away from the body.
 Muscles and ligaments help keep the shoulder stable and secure in your socket.
 We depend on our shoulders to support many of our most basic motions, including pushing, pulling, lifting, and throwing.
 Because the shoulder is a very flexible joint, it is highly vulnerable to injury.
 Whether you’re a competitive athlete or an active elder suffering from years of repetitive motion, our specialists are here to treat a wide variety of shoulder pain and conditions.
 Learn more about the conditions we treat below.

 Arthritis, which is loss of the normal cartilage, or smooth surfaces that line your shoulder joint, makes moving your shoulder and arm painful.
 In addition to pain, arthritis inflammation can cause swelling and joint damage.
 Types of arthritis include:

 - Osteoarthritis: The natural aging process can wear away at the cartilage between the bones at your shoulder joints, causing inflammation and pain.